primalgnoot/gem-lang/README.md

 # A Minimal Interpreter for the Gem Language

-## Why I Created This

-I recently decided to give rust a try, for fun! and also to sharpen my skills, maybe.
-I usually write in C++ but for this particular project I was drawn to rust, mainly because of how concise it is

 ## The Syntax

 I currently do not have a clear goal for how the language will behave and look like, I suppose it will just develop along with the interpreter and at the moment, there isn't even a complete